 - Arts and Crafts: The more your child draws, glues and paints, the stronger his hands will be.
 Preschoolers love to glue and cut anything from googly eyes and shapes to pictures from magazines.

 - Write Letters and Cards: Your child can help you write a letter or card to someone.
 She can decorate it and help you decide what to write.
 She can even hold your hand as you write some of the words (particularly, her name) or add her own “note” or picture to a card you write.

 - Cut things!: Guide your child in cutting out different shapes from paper, felt or another materiel.
-She can also cut objects such as plastic straws or lines on wrapping paper.
-The cutting doesn’t have to be perfect -- it’s just exercise for her hand!
+He can also cut objects such as plastic straws or lines on wrapping paper.
+The cutting doesn’t have to be perfect — it’s just exercise for his hand!

-Daily preschool math activities include learning numbers, practicing counting, creating and learning shapes, and working with the calendar.
-In addition, playing with puzzles, building toys, blocks and games help preschoolers practice and build math skills as they count, manipulate objects and work with different shapes, spaces and sizes.
+Daily preschool math activities include learning numbers, practicing counting, creating and learning shapes, and working with calendars.
+In addition, playing with puzzles, building toys, blocks, and games helps preschoolers practice and build math skills as they count, manipulate objects, and work with different shapes, spaces, and sizes.

 In order to build math skills, your preschooler: